-D. Individual Written assignment: 20%
+E. Written assignment: 20%

-The student has to write a 750-1000 word written essay, primarily personal in nature with a reflective/responsive style.
-This is not expected to be extensively a researched essay.
-The assignment will be written in two drafts; the first draft will be worth 5%; improvement on the first draft will be 5%; and the final draft will be worth 10%.
-It will be assessed based on the Basic Academic Writing rubric.
+The student will write a 750 - 1000-word reflective academic essay on the topics assigned by the tutor.
+This is not expected to be an extensively researched essay.
+The assignment will be written in two drafts: the first draft will be worth 5%; and the final draft will be worth 10% with 5% on the improvement on the first draft.